 Here are some authentic holiday things to do that span throughout our incredible state:

 Nights of Lights, St. Augustine – Now through February 3, 2019

 The Lightner Museum, St. Augustine Nights of Lights, photo courtesy of Florida’s Historic Coast

-For 20 years, St. Augustine, the oldest city in America, glows with celebratory magic throughout the holiday season.
-Until the end of January, the Ancient City’s historic district is aglow with millions and millions of twinkly white lights.
+For 21 years, St. Augustine, the oldest city in America, glows with celebratory magic throughout the holiday season.
+Until the beginning of February, the Ancient City’s historic district is aglow with millions and millions of twinkly white lights.
 It’s no wonder people travel from all over the globe to experience St. Augustine during the holidays.
 In fact, Nights of Lights has been proclaimed one of the best light displays in the world by National Geographic.

 Many local attractions offer special tours during Nights of Lights.
 The St. Augustine holiday experience can be enjoyed on foot, by bicycle/pedicab, on the Old Town Trolley’s Famous Nights of Lights Tour or the Ripley’s Red Train, or by horse and carriage.

 In our opinion, the best way to experience Nights of Lights is to plan an overnight stay so you can seriously soak up the sparkly, festive atmosphere and enjoy all the dining, tours, and entertainment this award-winning holiday celebration has to offer.